ghuntley/workshops/nixos-workshop/README.md

 ## Thanks

-* Parts of this workshop incorporates work from [A Gentle Introduction to the Nix Family](https://ebzzry.io/en/nix/) and [Nix by example](https://jameshfisher.com/2014/09/28/nix-by-example/).
+* Parts of this workshop incorporates work from [A Gentle Introduction to the Nix Family](https://ebzzry.io/en/nix/), [Nix by example](https://jameshfisher.com/2014/09/28/nix-by-example/) and the [NixOS manual](https://nixos.org/nixos/manual/).

 ## Contributing